mixer04/mixer04/README.md

 - 💞️ I’m looking to collaborate on any kind of projects!
 - 📫 How to reach me?
 Through LinkedIn!
 I'm looking for a Junior job 🙄
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a bassist, saxophonist and photographer and developer.
+- ⚡ Fun fact: I'm a bassist, saxophonist, photographer and developer.
 Amazing, isn't it?

 <!---
 mixer04/mixer04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.